pprp/Vision-Mamba-CIFAR10/README.md

 ## Introduction

-`Vision-mamba-CIFAR` is a deep learning project focused on image classification tasks using the CIFAR-10 dataset.
+`Vision-mamba-CIFAR` is a toy project focused on image classification tasks using the CIFAR-10 dataset.
 Built with PyTorch and leveraging the state-of-the-art models from the `timm` library, this project aims to provide a high-level interface for training, evaluating, and deploying models trained on CIFAR-10.
 Whether you're a researcher, student, or hobbyist, `Vision-mamba-CIFAR` offers an accessible yet powerful way to jumpstart your projects in computer vision.
+Most of code is from `Vim`: https://github.com/hustvl/Vim

 ## Features

 - Pre-trained model support from `timm`.
-- Easy-to-use training and evaluation scripts.
-- Support for various data augmentation techniques.
-- Model inference for single image and batch processing.
+- For the study of Mamba

 ## Installation